apache/parquet-format/Encryption.md

 |-----------------|------------------|------------------------------|----------------|

-With the AES_GCM_CTR_V1 algorithm, the column pages are encrypted with AES CTR, after page compression.
+In the AES_GCM_CTR_V1 algorithm, the column pages are encrypted with AES CTR.
 For each page, the CTR encryption buffer is comprised of a nonce and ciphertext, described in the Algorithms section.
 The length of the encryption buffer (a 4-byte little endian) is written to the output stream, followed by the buffer itself.